 Second-semester juniors will be selected each spring on the basis of stellar academics; leadership (students have seen problems, gathered others to make change, and made a demonstrable impact on their communities); and a commitment to a career in public service.
 The scholarship is open to all Duke students regardless of citizenship.
 Scholars will be expected to be in residence at Duke for both semesters of their senior year.

-Applications will be available in mid-January and due at 5:00 PM EST (2200 GMT) on March 15, 2021.
+Applications are now closed for 2021.
 Following review of applications, finalists will be interviewed and selected by the Advisory Board.
 Scholars will be announced before the Last Day of Classes.
 Learn more.